Text by CLOT Magazine

 30drop, the electronic producer also the founder of 30D Records has just published a new album on Jeff Mill’s legendary Axis Records.
-The LP, titled Soroban, takes it inspiration from the important role the Japanese abacus, the Soroban, in the shaping and development of the right part of the brain (the one responsible for understanding and artistic creation), and musically is a reflection of the artist’s main influences from Detroit techno, obscure electronic sounds and most importantly experimentation.
+The LP, titled Soroban, takes its inspiration from the important role of the Japanese abacus, the Soroban, in the shaping and development of the right part of the brain (the one responsible for understanding and artistic creation), and musically is a reflection of the artist’s main influences from Detroit techno, obscure electronic sounds and most importantly experimentation.

 Jeff Mills himself shares that Soroban is a wonderful insight into the mind and craftsmanship of 30drop.
 The album requires open-mind thinking and the stretching of the imagination.
 And that’s great to have this exclusive creation of 30drop in the Escape Velocity catalogue.
 It complements the concept and objective graciously.

 30drop also hares that the album moves away from the dance floor and the more regular techno musical structures to get into more cinematic, timeless, aseptic sonic territories that are emotional and reflective at the same times: My way of working, he continues, always brings music as a conclusion to research and learning about a specific topic.
 The study of soroban provided me with a wide and ambitious range of knowledge about the development of the human mind throughout the thousands of years of evolution.
-The concept that interests me the most is the one that defines that mathematical language is not a consequence of the evolution of the human brain, but quite the opposite.
-From which we can deduce that mathematics was there before humans learned to use it.
+The concept that interests me the most is the one that defines that mathematical language is not a consequence of the evolution of the human brain but quite the opposite.
+From this we can deduce that mathematics was there before humans learned to use it.

 The tracks in the album want to reflect the evolutionary increase in intellectual capacity for abstraction and reflection.
-During the production of Soroban, these tracks were appearing while the artist was assimilating the different concepts that gave way to each other in a natural way, just as human learning works.
-The order of the tracks clearly reflects that evolution of the mind that 30drop wants to convey.
+During the production of Soroban, these tracks appeared while the artist was assimilating the different concepts that gave way to each other in a natural way, just as human learning works.
+The order of the tracks clearly reflects the evolution of the mind that 30drop wants to convey.

 On the other hand, you see differently with “real” artists; they are still stronger than before all this happened, making and publishing good music or even starting excellent projects such as anything related to the Stoor project by Jochem (Speedy J) and Sander, which undoubtedly provide something new and a guide to follow from now on.

 And what’s next for 30drop after Axis?
-Keep going he says… another album published at the end of September and I continue to work daily on new music and artistic projects, always with the premises of experimentation and disruption.
+Keep going, he says… another album published at the end of September, and I continue to work daily on new music and artistic projects, always with the premises of experimentation and disruption.